Leven Valley C of E Primary School

 • In addition to this, we receive excellent sets of topic books, linked to each class’s theme every term, from the county’s library service as well as regular themed boxes from CDEC.

-• The library bus visits school twice a year and gives children the opportunity to choose their own books to add to the class’s collection.
+• The library bus visits school on a numbero of occasions each year and gives children the opportunity to choose their own books to add to the class’s collection.

 • Special events, such as World Book Day, and regular paired reading sessions across the key stages, help to develop a culture in which reading is celebrated and enjoyed across the school.